Probable-Futures/docs/api-access.md

 # API access

-To access the API, you will need credentials.
+Credentials are required to use the API but we are happy to share credentials with anyone.
+To request access, please [fill out this form](https://airtable.com/shrOMfMgh7EoHajKN).
+We will get back to you quickly.
 Someone on the Probable Futures team will share these with you in a secure way that works for your team.
 We expect you to store these credentials in a secure location appropriate for storing secrets such as a password manager.

--   ID
--   Secret
+The credentials are a client ID and client secret.

 ## Request an access token